duckduckgo/duckduckcrawl/README.md

  * [Python 3.2](http://www.python.org/download/)

-I use the 3.2.1 version because I think there is a bug in the logging module of the 3.2.2 version.

  * [httplib2 0.7+](https://code.google.com/p/httplib2/downloads/list)

 I use the following Bash script to compile and install both on Ubuntu 10.10: